Ocrevus: 7 things you should know

 - Although Ocrevus is expensive if you have commercial or private insurance you may be eligible for Ocrevus Co-Pay assistance and pay as little as $5 per treatment or up to $15 for a full year of Ocrevus.

 - There is limited data as to the effects of Ocrevus on a developing fetus.
 Use effective contraception while receiving Ocrevus and for 6 months after the last infusion.
 If you inadvertently become pregnant, see your doctor immediately and enroll on the pregnancy registry by calling 1-833-872-4370 or visiting www.Ocrevuspregnancyregistry.com.
 The effects of Ocrevus on a breastfeeding infant are also not known.

 - Ocrevus may slightly increase your risk of developing cancer.
 Follow standard cancer screening guidelines.

-- Ocrevus starts to work within about 12 weeks; however, it may take a few years for the full effects to be seen.
+- Ocrevus has some effect at reducing disability progression within about 12 weeks; however, it may take at least 6 months or possibly longer for the full effects to be seen.

 - The incidence of infusion reactions in Ocrevus-treated patients who received methylprednisolone (or an equivalent steroid) and possibly other pre-medication to reduce the risk of infusion reactions before each infusion was 34 to 40%, with the highest incidence with the first infusion.
 There were no fatal infusion reactions, but 0.3% of Ocrevus-treated MS patients experienced serious infusion reactions, some requiring hospitalization.